 A Beautiful Venue for Every Subject: Universities have a variety of different buildings for various subject matters, which gives you plenty of options for your wedding day.
 You may be able to hold your reception at a centuries-old library, an art gallery, or even in a botanical garden.

 When you say “I do” to your partner, you’re making history.
 When you say “I do” in a historic venue, your love story becomes a part of that place’s long and vibrant life.
 But whatever place you choose, you’ll be creating a wonderful chapter in your own history book.

 Whether you’re making history in a mill, an opera house, or a college campus on your big day, give your guests the information they need to fully enjoy your unique historic venue.
-With Zola, you can go old-school and design invitations with a vintage flair.
+With Zola, you can go old-school and design vintage save the dates and wedding invitations with a timeless flair.
 Or, you can build a wedding website that gives up-to-date details about your special day.
 Or do both.
 At Zola, we make sure you have the best of the old world and the new for your big day.